Reviews You Can Rely On

 It's worth mentioning that the most comfortable product to carry in this review is the Hiplok Z Lok, which, at 1.3 ounces, weighs next to nothing.
 We hardly noticed this zip-tie model, whether attached to the bike's frame, under the saddle, or on our wrist — making a cycling-fashion forward statement our testers didn't mind so much (it was so light, we barely noticed we were wearing it).
 While it's not much of a deterrent for even a clumsy thief — and scored extremely low in the security metric — this inexpensive lock may be enough to prevent the theft of a saddle or pannier.

-Kryptonite's Fahgettaboudit Mini lost points here because although compact, it weighs most of all U-locks tested and doesn't come with a mounting bracket.
+Kryptonite's Fahgettaboudit Mini lost points here because, although compact, it weighs more than all U-locks tested and doesn't come with a mounting bracket.
 Despite its small size, it tended to beat up the loose papers and other contents in our backpacks.
 The LITELOK X3 and Hiplok D1000 presented similar problems, lowering their score.
 And while the Abus Ivera 7210 is pretty light and coils up small, we couldn't come up with a way we like carrying it other than in a bag; it's just unwieldy.
 Lastly, the Fahgettaboudit Chain and Disc Lock weighs over 15 pounds and is the ultimate heavyweight bike lock.
 Large, burly, and no-nonsense, this lock isn't something you will probably ever want to carry around.
 This land-bound bike anchor is meant to stay put on a bike rack, which means this lock scored terribly in the transportation category to offset its high score in security.

 Ease of Use